 Moon Audio Silver Dragon V2, Black DragonV2, Bronze Dragon Review

 Reviewing cables is among the most difficult job an audiophile can do.
-There’s so many ways to quantify and categorize them.
+There are so many ways to quantify and categorize them.
 Or rather, is quantifying even the correct word when some of your enjoyment and distaste for a cable is based on intrinsic feeling?
-What better way to find some answers than to get an assortment of cables from the most well known audiophile cable manufacturer in headphone audio.
+What better way to find some answers than to get an assortment of cables from the most well-known audiophile cable manufacturer in headphone audio.
 We here at Guru had our friends at Moon Audio send us over three IEM editions of their popular cables for review: Silver Dragon V2, Bronze Dragon, Black Dragon V2.

 One of the first things that differentiate a stock cable from a third-party one is the build.
-The physical style, cable material, terminations on both ends, jack type, reliefs, outer sheath all play a huge role into the final product.
-For high quality IEM cables, which is what we are focusing on today, the metric for a great cable differs from traditional home theater setups where thickness and brute is key.
+The physical style, cable material, terminations on both ends, jack type, reliefs, outer sheath all play a huge role in the final product.
+For high-quality IEM cables, which is what we are focusing on today, the metric for a great cable differs from traditional home theater setups where thickness and brute are key.
 Here, there needs to be the right balance between the cable’s weight and flexibility because a thick rigid cable would not be ideal in these use cases; and all the electrical impedance/resistance qualities that go along with those.

 The three cables are all 8x stranded featuring similar coil patterns and outer sheaths in terms of visual appearance.
 The Black Dragon V2 is the lightest and most flexible of the bunch with the Bronze Dragon being the most rigid and Silver Dragon V2 being the heaviest and in the middle for stiffness.
 The answer for these is apparent from looking at the spec sheet comparison table for these three IEM cables.
 I’ll include a short version here with their base price: